-Editor’s Notes: The parameters used for PC5 key derivation is FFS.

 6-7.
 AMF1 sends the PC5 key to the UE2 via AMF2.

 8. UE2 generates the session key KD based on the PC5 key.

-Editor’s Notes: The parameters used for KD derivation is FFS.

 9-11.
 UE2 initiates the Direct security mode command procedure with UE1.
 UE1 generates the PC5 key and KD with the same way as AMF1 and UE2.

 NOTE2: This solution focuses on how to establish the PC5 key.
 Direct security mode command procedure is out of scope of this solution.